flutter/news_toolkit/docs/docs/overview.md

 If you're just getting started with Flutter, we recommend first developing familiarity with the framework by reviewing the [onboarding guides](https://docs.flutter.dev/get-started/install), [tutorials](https://docs.flutter.dev/reference/tutorials), and [codelabs](https://docs.flutter.dev/codelabs) before using this template.

 :::note
 Depending on the number of flavors you plan to create for your project, the setup time may vary.
-For example, you can you can complete end-to-end setup in less than 10 minutes for one flavor.
+For example, you can complete end-to-end setup in less than 10 minutes for one flavor.
 For additional flavors, you can expect this setup time to increase.
 Check out flutter.dev/news for additional information and video tutorials.
 :::

 ## Getting Started